Unemployment in India: Deen Dayal Antyodaya Yojana

 The Deen Dayal Antyodaya Yojana is a scheme that aims to help the poor by providing them industrially recognised skills.
 The scheme is implemented by the Ministry of Rural development.
 The purpose of the scheme is to eradicate both urban and rural poverty from the country by providing necessary skills to individuals that help them find well-paying job opportunities.

 This is aimed to be achieved through skill training and skill upgrading which enables the poor to get self-employed, elevate themselves above the poverty line, be eligible for bank loans, etc.

 Politics

-In the 2019 Indian general election, unemployment in India was an issue.
-Economic issues like poverty, unemployment, development are main issues that influence politics.
-Garibi Hatao (eradicate poverty) has been a slogan of the Indian National Congress for a long time.
-The well known Bharatiya Janata Party encourages a free market economy.
-The more popular slogan in this field is Sabka Saath, Sabka Vikas (Cooperation with all, progress of all).
-The Communist Party of India (Marxist) vehemently supports left-wing politics like land-for-all, right to work and strongly opposes neoliberal policies such as globalisation, capitalism and privatisation.
+Unemployment has long been an important issue in Indian politics, particularly because of India’s large and growing workforce.
+Political parties frequently campaign on promises of job creation, economic development, poverty reduction, and skills training.
+Economic issues, including unemployment and underemployment, have often featured prominently in national and state election campaigns.

+During the 2019 Indian general election, unemployment was widely regarded as one of the principal campaign issues.
+Opposition parties argued that India was experiencing a jobs crisis, citing labour-force survey data that indicated the highest unemployment rate in decades, while the government disputed some interpretations of the data and emphasized broader economic growth and employment generation.

+Studies and public-opinion surveys have found that employment opportunities are among the most important concerns for Indian voters, especially young people entering the labour market.
+Analysts have suggested that unemployment and economic insecurity are likely to remain significant influences on India’s political debate and public policy.